jbclements/Granite-Mon-Website/all-years.markdown

 ![alt text](images/2003/lic-03-reg.jpg)

-@h3 The Ride
+The ride:

 The post-swim break was leisurely and lengthy, and at noon, there was a lively discussion about whether to bike at all.
 I was out of the bike part (and the climb part) in either case, because of the aforementioned bike wreck.
 The intrepid crew

 - JustinPollard
 - Ben Walker